Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Conclusions and Future Research

-This paper developed a new modeling framework of day-to-day network flow dynamics that incorporates hierarchical cognitive levels \citep{camerer2004cognitive} to better capture travelers' dynamic re-routing behaviors.
-The classical NTP and Logit dynamics, on behalf of the DUE and SUE cases, respectively, were extended into the framework.
-Considering heterogeneity in travelers' strategic-reasoning levels, the proposed CH-NTP model significantly improved the goodness-of-fit for a recent virtual experiment, which traditional day-to-day models could not achieve.
-For both dynamics, stationary states and local stabilities near the user equilibria were theoretically analyzed and verified by numerical experiments.
-We find that in addition to converging to the classical user equilibria (DUE/SUE), the proposed dynamics may also converge to other equilibria, depending on the initial conditions and parameters.
-For example, with a large $\gamma$, different initial conditions lead to different equilibria, while under a small $\gamma$, various initial points tend to evolve to the same DUE tardily (see again Figures~\ref{fig:braess_attraction:large_gamma} and \subref{fig:braess_attraction:small_gamma}).
-Moreover, when higher-step travelers can accurately predict lower-step ones' switching propensities, thinking multiple steps ahead does not affect the local stability of the CH-NTP dynamic around the DUE, and the stability condition does not depend on the distribution of strategic-reasoning levels.
+We find that in addition to converging to the user equilibria, the proposed dynamics may also converge to other equilibria, depending on the initial conditions and parameters.
+For example, our analysis of the CH-NTP dynamic reveals that non-DUE MPE emerge when travelers extensively anticipate others' behaviors.
+Interestingly, non-DUE MPE can either improve or worsen system efficiency compared to DUE, depending on the proportion of strategic travelers and the cost functions.
+Moreover, when higher-step travelers can accurately predict lower-step ones' switching propensities, thinking multiple steps ahead does not affect the local stability of the CH-NTP dynamic around the DUE.
 In comparison, the stability condition for the CH-Logit dynamic largely depends on the proportion of heterogeneous travelers.
 Finally, we find that for both dynamics with $|K|=2$: (i) when 1-step travelers over-predict 0-step ones' switching propensity, the stable region is shrunk, and when the over-prediction is severe (e.g., $\hgamma>\bar{\gamma}$ for the CH-NTP dynamic), the UE is always unstable; (ii) when 1-step travelers \textit{moderately} under-predict 0-step ones' re-routing tendency, the stable region is increased; and (iii) when the under-predictions are severe, the stable region is separated into two parts.
-Despite the fresh findings generated, our models still have limitations, which may direct future research.
-First, we select two widely-used day-to-day models from the literature as examples of the general modeling framework.
-Many more classical day-to-day models can be analyzed in the future \citep[e.g.,][]{smith1979existence,smith1983existence,nagurney1997projected,jin2007dynamical,xiao2019day}, including those that consider travelers' learning behavior \citep{horowitz1984stability,cantarella1995dynamic,bie2010stability}.
-We surmise that findings on local stability still generally hold when hierarchical cognitive behaviors are incorporated into these models, provided that the dynamic itself exhibits similar properties (e.g., negative definiteness of the Jacobian).
-Second, the virtual experiment data suggest that travelers' re-routing tendencies become weaker through repeated game play.
-Further research can use time-varying parameters to capture such a phenomenon better.
-Third, future research can investigate how different measures, such as congestion tolling \citep{tan2015dynamic,guo2016day,liu2017robust,han2017discrete}, traffic control \citep{smith1979traffic,kohler2019traffic}, and information provision schemes \citep{liu2020learning}, can improve the system performance.
-Due to the multi-equilibria phenomenon, it would be interesting to drive the traffic system to the desired state via these measures. \citet{han2017discrete} showed the possibility of using congestion tolling to direct traffic evolution to the target stationary state from any initial states when multiple equilibria exist.
-Our current research efforts are aimed in this direction.